BestTimesToVisit.com Logo

 food

-Savor the freshest catch of the day, fried to perfection, at this no-frills waterfront eatery beloved by locals.
-Order the 'catch of the day' and enjoy it with their signature garlic sauce and fries while watching fishing boats bob in the harbor.
+Indulge in the freshest catch of the day at this no-frills, waterfront eatery beloved by locals.
+Order the 'catch of the day' fried fish and shrimp, served with delicious garlic sauce and crispy fries, all enjoyed with your feet practically in the turquoise water.
+Arrive before sunset for a spectacular view and to snag a good table.

 cultural